mars-terraforming-research/TerraScreen/README.md

 # TerraScreen
 Particle Screening Tool for Mars TerraForming

 The particle screening tool is a radiative transfer code suitable to simulate representative Martian atmospheric and surface temperature in the presence of natural or engineered aerosols.
+Instructions are provided below to compile and run the code.

+Also check-out the TerraScreen's dashboard for a summary of the results [mars-terraforming-research.github.io/TerraScreen](https://mars-terraforming-research.github.io/TerraScreen)

 # Quick start guide